-The review committee should evaluate the quantity and quality of service to he department, the campus, the University, and the public (whether to the local community, state, or nation).
-Service which is directly related to the candidate's professional expertise and achievement is of special relevance but so too is service in areas beyond those special capacities when the work done is of sufficiently high quality.
+The review committee should evaluate the quantity and quality of service to the department, the campus, the University, and the public (whether to the local community, state, or nation).
+Service which is directly related to the candidate's professional expertise and achievement is of special relevance but so too is service in areas beyond those special capacities when the work done is at a of sufficiently high quality.
 Examples of service include: service related to the improvement of curricula or standards in elementary and secondary education; service on thesis and dissertation committees or on student-faculty committees and service to student organizations; and contributions furthering diversity and equal opportunity within the University through participation in recruitment, retention, and mentoring of scholars and students.

-Initial appointment to the Assistant Lecturer with Potential for Security of Employment title requires evidence of the likelihood of participation in department activities and the potential for service to the campus.
+Initial appointment to the Assistant Teaching ProfessorLecturer with Potential for Security of Employment title requires evidence of the likelihood of participation in department activities and the potential for service to the campus.

-Appointment or promotion to the Associate Lecturer with Security of Employment title requires evidence of activity on committees within the professional field, department, school, campus, or University; or of service to the public in areas directly related to the candidate's professional expertise and achievement.
+Appointment or promotion to the Associate Teaching ProfessorLecturer with committees within the professional field, department, school, campus, or

+Security of Employment title requires evidence of activeity participation on

+University; or of service to the public in areas directly related to the candidate's professional expertise and achievement.

-Appointment or promotion to the Lecturer with Security of Employment title requires active participation on committees within the professional field, department, school, campus, or University; or of service to the public or profession in areas directly related to the candidate's professional expertise and achievement.
+Appointment or promotion to the Teaching ProfessorLecturer with Security of professional field, department, school, campus, or University; or of service to the public or profession in areas directly related to the candidate's professional expertise and achievement.